Provable Learning of Random Hierarchy Models and Hierarchical Shallow-to-Deep Chaining: Setup

 We train our learner network \eqref{eq: learner: x}--\eqref{eq: learner: output} layerwise using (empirical) gradient descent.
 The algorithm proceeds in $L$ stages, from stage $L$ down to stage $1$.
 In stage $l \in [L]$, we train $\W\ps{l}$ as follows.

 Fix $l \in [L]$.
 We first sample $N\ps{l}$ i.i.d.~samples of form $(\mu_1, \dots, \mu_{s^{L}}, \zeta) \in \cV_L^{s^L} \times \cV_0$ from the RHM, where $\mu_1, \dots, \mu_{s^L}$ are the (bottom-level) input tokens and $\zeta$ is the label.
 For notational simplicity, let $\hat\E\ps{l}$ denote the empirical expectation w.r.t.~these $N\ps{l}$ samples, so that we do not have to explicitly write down the dataset in the future.
-Let $\x\ps{l}_1, \h\ps{l}_1$ be defined as in \eqref{eq: learner: x}--\eqref{eq: learner: output}.
+Let $\x_{\smash{ \bmu\ps{l}_1} }, \W\ps{l}$ be defined as in \eqref{eq: learner: x}--\eqref{eq: learner: output}.
 Our loss is

 where $\lambda_W \ge 0$ is a hyperparameter controlling the regularization strength.
 Namely, we train the $l$th level of the network to predict the label based on the \emph{first} patch at level $l$.
 We make two remarks on the training procedure.

 First, at each stage, we use only the first patch of the corresponding level.
 This simplifies the analysis and suffices for learning the production rules thanks to the patch-level shift invariance of RHMs.
 In addition, since level $1$ has only one patch and all subsequent levels are generated from that patch, when we reach level $1$, the model will be able to see all the information contained in the input sequence, so, in principle, we lose no information by restricting the model to the first patch in earlier stages.

 Second, we ignore all the subsequent layers of the learner model when training level $l$, as those untrained layers will only obscure the signals from the label.
 Another way to interpret this design choice is pretending there is a residual link (\cite{he_deep_2016}) from the $l$th level to the output during the training of the $l$th level, so that the $l$th level can directly receive signal from the label.